defencedigital/moduk-service-manual/src/service-assessments/get-feedback-on-your-service.md

   url: "/service-assessments/"
 ---

-If you are not sure how close you are to meeting the GOV.UK Service Standard, you can get informal feedback on your service.
+Any digital service in Defence can ask for a feedback session with peers and experts.

+Feedback sessions are informal, they are not part of a service assessment.

 ## How feedback helps

-Informal feedback sessions help your team:
+Getting informal feedback from others helps your team:

+- design and deliver great digital services
-- check you’re working in the right way in Defence
+- learn from others in user-centred design roles across Defence
+- work towards meeting the GOV.UK Service Standard

+You do not need to prepare anything for an informal feedback session.
+You just need to chat through your service and any user research findings.

+## What you can ask for

+All sessions are run remotely over video calls.
+Sessions last for 90 minutes.

-- understand how close you are to meeting the GOV.UK Service Standard
+If you’d like to discuss how close you are to meeting the GOV.UK Service Standard, you can ask for a 2 hour session.
-- prioritise roles and activities to help you meet the standard

-You’ll get support and suggestions from experts in Defence in areas like user research, accessibility, design and technology.
+You can decide what you’d like help with, including areas like:

+- Service design
+- Interaction design
+- Graphic design
+- Content design
+- Accessibility
+- Technology

+Feedback sessions do not replace the need for your team to include people from across the design disciplines.

-## Book a feedback session
+## Ask for a feedback session

-Sessions last around 2 hours.
-We’ll let you know which team members need to attend.

-To book a feedback session, [complete the service briefing form]() and send it to [assessments@digital.mod.uk]().
+To book a feedback session, [complete the service briefing form]().

+If you have any questions or suggestions, email [assessments@digital.mod.uk]().